 Laboratory experience accompanying AHS 399.

-Prerequisites: AHS 379, (may be taken concurrently).
+Prerequisites: AHS 001 and AHS 379, (may be taken concurrently).
 Corequisites: Concurrent registration in AHS 393 and AHS 399 is required.
 Offered: Spring.

 AHS 399 • Physiological Assessment 3 Credits